VENGENCE7/HyperFocus/README.md

 <!-- Download and Extract -->
 ### 2: Download and Extract
  + Download the extension from <a href="https://github.com/VENGENCE7/HyperFocus/releases"> releases </a>.
- + Download the on you need
+ + Download the one you need
     + There are two versions:
       + HF-1.0
       + HF-1.0